DenysTsotsko/flappy_bird/README.md

 - [ ] VGA display output option
 - [ ] Configurable game parameters via switches
 - [ ] Smoother physics with fixed-point arithmetic

-## 📄 License

-This project is available under the MIT License.
-See LICENSE file for details.

-## 🙏 Acknowledgments

-- Original Flappy Bird game by Dong Nguyen
-- DE1-SoC board documentation by Terasic
-- Intel/Altera Quartus Prime toolchain
-- SystemVerilog language specification

 ---

-**Note**: This is an educational project for learning digital design and FPGA development.
-The game mechanics are inspired by Flappy Bird but implemented entirely in hardware description language.

 ## 📧 Contact